Travel Abroad through the U.S. Fulbright Program

-How do I appy for a Fulbright grant?
+How do I apply for a Fulbright grant?

 Becoming a competitive Fulbright applicant is a process that takes several months of preparation.
-UWB's Office of Merit Scholarships, Fellowships and Awards provides support to all graduating seniors, graduate students, recent graduates, faculty and staff across disciplines who are U.S. citizens interested in a substantive international experience through the Fulbright Program.
+UWB's Global Initiatives provides support to all graduating seniors, graduate students, recent graduates, faculty and staff across disciplines who are U.S. citizens interested in a substantive international experience through the Fulbright Program.
 Non-U.S. citizens should contact their country’s Fulbright Commission to determine if they are eligible to apply within their home country.

 All currently enrolled UW Bothell students are required to apply through the University of Washington.
 Recent graduates have the option to apply through the UW campus process or directly as an at-large applicant.

 Most Fulbright grants applications are due during the early fall, August-October.

 For example, the UW campus deadline for applicants to the U.S. Student Fulbright Program is in mid-September and the national deadline is in mid-October.
 Grants begin the following academic year:

 National Deadline: mid-October

 Tips for Getting Started & Choosing a Host Country